m1kaj/predictor/README.md

 # predictor

-A simple game similar to Matching Pennies
+*Simple game similar to Matching Pennies*

 Player has two buttons to click.
 Computer tries to predict which button player is going to click.
 After each click,